 Nicky D Scali BCom

-Marketing & IT Manager and Alternate Director to Nick Scali
+Marketing & IT Manager and Alternate Director to Nick Scali Experience and expertise

 Nicky is the Marketing & IT Manager for Nick Scali Limited.
 He joined the Company in 1991 after completing a Bachelor of Commerce degree from Bond University.